cpuguy83/docker-grand-ambassador/README.md

 time, we need something a bit more dynamic.

-Grand Ambassador reads all the exposed ports of the passed in container and creates a proxy for each of those ports on all interfaces in the ambassador.<br />
+Grand Ambassador reads all the exposed ports of the passed in container and creates a proxy for each of those ports on all interfaces in the ambassador.
 Once the ambassador is started it will begin to monitor the Docker event stream for potential changes to these settings and adjust the proxy settings accordingly, without restarting the ambassador container.